 If your sport has specific body comp targets that you need to reach but you find you are struggling to manage or maintain them, you might look to what you are eating and the portion sizes to see what is contributing extra kilojoules and still be left scratching you head as to why you aren’t at your target.

-There are times when you will consume energy contributing beverages like Powerade and Protein shakes with a purpose and it will be appropriate to support your training and energy demands.
+There are times when you will consume energy contributing beverages such as Powerade with a purpose and it will be appropriate to support your training and energy demands.
 Outside of this, having smoothies, milkshakes, soft drinks or juices with a meal need to be considered like a second meal or snack in itself.

 Some simple modifications to beverage intake including switching from full cream milk to skim milk in your coffee, eating fruit rather than drinking juice, regular size coffees in place of a large, limited soft drinks, decreasing sugar in coffee and tea and drinking plenty of water to avoid dehydration can all save a few extra empty kilojoules.